 Service Level Agreement (SLA) is a contract between a service provider and its customers that outlines the services and the service standards by which the providers will conduct these services.

 On the other hand, a Service-Level Commitment (SLC) is a more general form of an SLA.
 Whereas an SLA is a two-way contract between both a service provider and its customers, an SLC is a one-way commitment that specifies what a service provider can guarantee its customers within a given time.

 Why is SLA Important?

-SLAs are vital as they provide the cornerstone for data capture engagements.
+SLAs are important as they provide the cornerstone for data capture engagements.
 More specifically, through SLAs, service providers can manage the expectations of their customers, thereby defining circumstances under which they cannot be held liable.
 Moreover, customers can also turn to SLAs when selecting which vendor to engage with and sets forth the basis for rectifying service issues.

 The SLA is usually a complementary agreement that service providers sign with their customers, along with a Master Service Agreement to set forth the general terms and conditions under such agreement.

 A Brief History of SLAs

 As IT outsourcing became emergent in the late 1980s, Service-Level Agreements have been pivotal in regulating such relationships.
 Since early in the day, SLAs have been critical in setting expectations of a service provider’s performance and establishing sanctions for missing targets and incentives for exceeding them.
-Back then, outsourcing SLAs were drafted for a specific project as outsourcing projects were often custom-made for a particular customer.
+Back then, Service Level Agreement outsourcing were drafted for a specific project as outsourcing projects were often custom-made for a particular customer.

 Later, SLAs evolved to accommodate new approaches by developing managed services and the cloud computing services era.
 Shared services replaced customized resources in devising new contracting methods.
 Thus, businesses used Service-Level Commitments to generate broad agreements to encompass all service providers’ customers.